Watch this video to discover how Bank On Yourself lets you fire your banker!

-Your Bank On Yourself Authorized Advisor can help you create a repayment schedule that meets your needs and set up the automatic loan repayments.
+Your Bank On Yourself Professional can help you create a repayment schedule that meets your needs and set up the automatic loan repayments.

 Note: Excess unpaid policy loans can cause a policy to lapse with potential tax consequences.
-So work closely with your Bank On Yourself advisor to make sure you avoid this happening.
+So work closely with your Professional to make sure you avoid this happening.

-Learn how to find a Bank On Yourself Authorized Advisor who can help you set up and use your plan to maximize growth and minimize any taxes.
+Learn how to find a Bank On Yourself Professional who can help you set up and use your plan to maximize growth and minimize any taxes.

 When you borrow from your policy, the money doesn’t actually come directly from your policy.
 It comes from the company’s general fund, because all the cash value of all the policies is pooled together.

 It works the same way in the opposite direction: the payments you make on your life insurance loans and the loan interest you pay don’t go back directly into your policy; they go where they came from – back into the company’s general fund.